Rikemannen/obsidian-sync/Journal/October 12 2025.md

 Ill add more later maybe, anyways we are on our way home, i have now gotten pants and a shirt to have outside my training clothes, shoes, working clothes and a subway sandwich.
 I also got to shop stuff for next week when i go working.
 Im also annoying af when we are away, but hate when others are.
 Why?
 Anyways i had to skip volleyball today cuz we were away 😿

+Holy no journaling!
+We also went to buy pumpkins, at home i did pretty much nothing first and then went to mow grass, it took like 45 min cuz i only did the large lawn and the alleyway and its houses yk.
+Ive then been scrolling reddit and yt in the couches.
+Im so tired, and we havent eaten dinner yet.
+Idk what to do rn, im bored.
+Ive thought about making an inventory management system for a retail store just to have something to do lol.
+Fuck it im watching a movie lmao.